richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 "1, 2, 3, 4, 5, 6" as the numbers for the first group and
 "7, 8, 9, 10, 11, 12" as the numbers for the second group could be used.

-A single list of eligible volunteers is used for both volunteer groups.
+A single list of eligible volunteers is used for both volunteer groups in the first year of operation of this process.

+In suceeding years the selection process will name five individuals to serve a two year term as a Nomcom member.

 If someone is unwilling, unreachable, or otherwise unable to serve, the next person for that group should be chosen.